Martin Luther King Jr.: Allegations of adultery

-In May 2019, an FBI file emerged on which a handwritten note alleged that King "looked on, laughed and offered advice" as one of his friends raped a woman.
-Expert professional historians of the period who have examined this notional evidence have dismissed it as highly unreliable.
-David Garrow, author of an earlier biography of King, wrote that "the suggestion... that he either actively tolerated or personally employed violence against any woman, even while drunk, poses so fundamental a challenge to his historical stature as to require the most complete and extensive historical review possible".
-Garrow's reliance on a handwritten note addended to a typed report is considered poor scholarship by several other authorities.
-The Professor of American Studies at the University of Nottingham, Peter Ling, pointed out that Garrow was excessively credulous, if not naive, in accepting the accuracy of FBI reports during a period when the FBI was undertaking a massive operation to attempt to discredit King as part of its COINTELPRO activities.
-Garrow had earlier referred to Ling's work on King, widely considered authoritative, as "thoughtful, perceptive, and thoroughly well-informed".
-Experts in 20th-century American history, including Distinguished Professor of Political Science Jeanne Theoharis, the professors Barbara Ransby of the University of Illinois at Chicago, Nathan Connolly of Johns Hopkins University and Professor Emeritus of History Glenda Gilmore of Yale University have expressed reservations about Garrow's scholarship.
+In 2019, an FBI file emerged on which a handwritten note alleged that King "looked on, laughed and offered advice" as one of his friends raped a woman.
+Historians who have examined this notional evidence have dismissed it as highly unreliable.
+David Garrow, a King biographer, wrote that "the suggestion ... that he either actively tolerated or personally employed violence against any woman, even while drunk, poses so fundamental a challenge to his historical stature as to require the most complete and extensive historical review possible".
+Garrow's reliance on a handwritten note appended to a typed report is considered poor scholarship by other authorities.
+The professor of American studies at the University of Nottingham, Peter Ling, pointed out that Garrow was excessively credulous, if not naive, in accepting the accuracy of FBI reports during a period when it was undertaking an operation to attempt to discredit King.
+Professors Jeanne Theoharis, Barbara Ransby, Nathan Connolly and Glenda Gilmore have expressed reservations about Garrow's scholarship.
 Theoharis commented "Most scholars I know would penalize graduate students for doing this."
-It is not the first time the care and rigor of Garrow's work has been called into serious question.
-Clayborne Carson, Martin Luther King biographer and overseer of the Dr. King records at Stanford University states that he came to the opposite conclusion of Garrow saying "None of this is new.
+It is not the first time the rigor of Garrow's work has been called into serious question.
+Clayborne Carson, King biographer and overseer of the Dr. King records at Stanford University states that he came to the opposite conclusion of Garrow:

+None of this is new.
 Garrow is talking about a recently added summary of a transcript of a 1964 recording from the Willard Hotel that others, including Mrs. King, have said they did not hear Martin's voice on it.
 The added summary was four layers removed from the actual recording.
 This supposedly new information comes from an anonymous source in a single paragraph in an FBI report.
-You have to ask how could anyone conclude King looked at a rape from an audio recording in a room where he was not present."
-Carson bases his position of Coretta Scott King's memoirs where she states "I set up our reel-to-reel recorder and listened.
-I have read scores of reports talking about the scurrilous activities of my husband but once again, there was nothing at all incriminating on the tape.
-It was a social event with people laughing and telling dirty jokes.
-But I did not hear Martin's voice on it, and there was nothing about sex or anything else resembling the lies J. Edgar and the FBI were spreading."
+You have to ask how could anyone conclude King looked at a rape from an audio recording in a room where he was not present.
 The tapes that could confirm or refute the allegation are scheduled to be declassified in 2027.